Importance of Festivals in India; Celebration of Unity, Heritage & Harmony

 Spiritual and Religious Importance

 Many Indians place a high value on their religion and spirituality, and festivals provide an opportunity for religious manifestation.
 Festivals offer a setting for spiritual development and religious practice, whether it is the sacred processions of Ganesh Chaturthi or the fortunate lamp-lighting of Diwali.
-They give people a chance to reconnect with their belief in God, ask for favors, and develop the moral principles and ethics that are the basis of Indian philosophy.
+They give people a chance to reconnect with their belief in God, ask for favours, and develop the moral principles and ethics that are the basis of Indian philosophy.

 The festival excitement can be seen in children during the festival season.
 This is the best occasion to teach them about our Indian culture and tradition.
 This is the time to create awareness and different norms of festivals in India.
-Schools organize different cultural programs and events and competitions during festival season.Â
+Schools organize different cultural programs events and competitions during festival season.Â

 Indian festivals provide priceless educational opportunities in addition to opportunities for fun.
 By engaging in hands-on activities and listening to stories, children can learn about their cultural background, history, and mythology.
 Festivals offer an ideal setting for fostering curiosity, advancing cross-cultural understanding, and teaching valuable lessons.
 By introducing people to a variety of festivals, India’s complicated fabric of customs is better understood, which benefits people’s overall growth.